 Therapeutic Massage has also been known to relieve musculoskeletal pain.
 This form of treatment also incorporates aromatherapy, by rubbing essential oils on the skin, as well as the burning technique mentioned above.
 Massage therapy works with the muscles through manipulation and pressure which can serve to ease tension and help with alignment.

 Neuromuscular Therapy is especially beneficial for those experiencing musculoskeletal related pain.
 This therapy targets the root of chronic pain by addressing trigger points, postural, and biochemical issues.
 Other alternative forms of treatment exist that take a neurological approach regarding such functions as the mind-body connection and acupuncture – which stimulates the nervous system to release endorphins that block pain receptors.

-Although they may go by different names, all of the forms of therapy mentioned involve the use of the patient’s own physical body as an approach to treatment.
+Although they may go by different names, all of the forms of therapy mentioned involving the use of the patient’s own physical body as an approach to treatment.
 Physical therapists are qualified to incorporate some of these methods into their regimen.
-This line of treatment has shown to be a viable alternative to traditionally prescribed medication.
+This line of musculoskeletal pain treatment has shown to be a viable alternative to traditionally prescribed medication.

-For more information on how you can treat your symptoms with physical therapy, contact Focus Physiotherapy.
+For more information on how you can treat the symptoms of musculoskeletal pain with physical therapy, contact Focus Physiotherapy.
 Focus Physiotherapy has 6 convenient physiotherapy clinic locations in the Greater Toronto Area: Etobicoke, Mississauga, Brampton, Bolton, North York and York.
 Please click one of the locations below for contact information, directions and hours of operation.
 We look forward to speaking with you.